fg2it/grafana-on-raspberry/docker/v4.x/README.md

 The container are available on [dockerhub](https://hub.docker.com/r/fg2it/grafana-armhf/).
 See [dockerhub](https://hub.docker.com/r/fg2it/grafana-armhf/tags) for available version.
-Alternately, you can just have a look at the `GRAFANA_META` file or use the registry api :
+Alternately, you can just have a look at the `grafana.yaml` file or use the registry api :
 ```bash
 curl -s -S https://registry.hub.docker.com/v2/repositories/fg2it/grafana-armhf/tags/ | python -m json.tool | grep 'name.*v4'
 ```